So, you want to convert a wood fireplace to gas? Well, it’s possible and you have options!

 Time to Install:

-The popularity of gas and wood-burning inserts shows how consumers have a high degree of satisfaction with this factory built hearth product.
-The installation of gas inserts into a wood burning fireplace is a straight forward conversion, with the major considerations being:
+The popularity of inserts shows how consumers have a high degree of satisfaction with this factory built hearth product.
+The installation of gas inserts into a wood burning system is a straight forward conversion, with the major considerations being:

 - clearance to combustibles